Abimael10/anomaly-grid/README.md

 ---

-**Note**: This library is designed for categorical sequence analysis.
-For continuous data, consider preprocessing into discrete categories or using specialized time-series anomaly detection libraries.
+**Performance Note**: The library efficiently handles alphabets up to ~100 unique states with excellent memory usage (typically <100MB).
+For larger alphabets, consider preprocessing techniques like clustering, dimensionality reduction, or hierarchical categorization.